vtexdocs/help-center-content/docs/tracks/en/sending-product-data-to-dafiti.md

 trackSlugEN: dafiti-integration-setup
 ---

->⚠️ This is a regional exclusive content not applicable to English speaking countries.
+<div class="alert alert-warning">This is a regional exclusive content not applicable to English speaking countries.</div>